-The rent to owner is redetermined by written notice by the PHA to the owner specifying the amount of the redetermined rent.
-The PHA notice of rent adjustment constitutes an amendment of the rent to owner specified in the HAP contract.
+The rent to owner is redetermined by written notice by OHA to the owner specifying the amount of the redetermined rent.
+OHA's notice of rent adjustment constitutes an amendment of the rent to owner specified in the HAP contract.
 The adjusted amount of rent to owner applies for the period of 12 calendar months from the annual anniversary of the HAP contract.